rockerbacon/modorganizer2-linux-installer/README.md

 You may need to manually install the following programs:

 - _7z_
+    - Should be readily available in your distribution's package manager
 - _protontricks_
+    - **Steam Deck users**: Protontricks must be installed through the Discover app.
+    - **Other distributions**: carefully read through the [available install methods](https://github.com/Matoking/protontricks#installation) to ensure you're using an up-to-date version of the program.

 The following requirements should be available out-of-the-box in most systems: